dotnet/arcade/Documentation/Projects/NativeDependencies/NativeDependencyBootstrappingPhase1.md

   - If we used a nupkg format, we wouldn't actually be able to use NuGet to download and extract them, they would be purely used as zip files.

-- X-Plat choco - beyond the scope of what's necessary for xcopy deployable native dependencies
+- X-Plat choco - beyond the scope of what's necessary for xcopy deployable native dependencies.

-- MSI's, debian packages, etc - beyond  the scope of what's necessary for xcopy deployable native dependencies
+- MSI's, debian packages, etc - beyond  the scope of what's necessary for xcopy deployable native dependencies.

+## Current status

+### Done

+- Repos list their native toolset dependencies via global.json

+- We already have a working and tested version of:
+  - Windows bootstrapping scripts
+  - Windows common library scripts
+  - Windows install sample (CMake)
+We are pending resolution from [#746](https://github.com/dotnet/arcade/issues/746) to see if these need to be rewritten.

+### Pending

+- Move the current storage location for the native assets, and write guidance for teams on where to upload them in the future.
+They are currently stored in the native-assets container in the dotnetfeed storage account and need to be moved to the storage account in use by OS onboarding.
+Tracked by: [#757](https://github.com/dotnet/arcade/issues/757).
+- Reconcile OS onboarding and native tool bootstrapping to potentially reuse the tool installing scripts.
+Ongoing discussion: details in [#746](https://github.com/dotnet/arcade/issues/746).
+- Write the Linux infrastructure scripts and CMake sample.
+Tracked by [#749](https://github.com/dotnet/arcade/issues/749) and pending outcome of [#746](https://github.com/dotnet/arcade/issues/746).
+- Update scripts and documentation to add details and remove inconsistencies.
+Tracked by [#756](https://github.com/dotnet/arcade/issues/756).
+- Handle CLI as a bootstrapped native tool.
+Tracked by [#151](https://github.com/dotnet/arcade/issues/151).